-Besides being a birthday month for dear people in my life, February brings Valentine’s Day, another highlight in the month!
+Besides being a birthday month for dear people in my life, Valentine’s Day is also a highlight in my month of February!
 I decided to capitalize on the theme and take it to a place that perhaps few of us dare to go!
 I’m going to declare it “Love a Legislator Month”!

 By clicking on your representative’s name, you can contact him or her directly through that site.
 Take some time to send a “Valentine” to let them know how important the additional funding is for gifted education in Wisconsin.
 You could also choose to call their hotline.
 Every new contact will be counted!
 Please be part of the count!

 Let’s let our representatives know that we care about our gifted kids!
 If you contact them and want to share your story, please feel free to let us know!
 We’d love to hear from you!